 Best CAT Books for Verbal Ability and Reading Comprehension

 Verbal Ability and Reading Comprehension (VARC) often turns out to be a tough section with dense RC passages and confusing para jumbles.
-Verbal Ability questions of the CAT are comparatively easier.
+There are no grammar and vocabulary questions in CAT so keep your focus on Reading Comprehension.
+For this section of CAT too, you need ample practice questions.
 Check the list of best books for CAT VARC:

 Author/Publisher Name |